ailequal/eliapari.com/src/content/blog/2024/01/markdown-style-guide/index.md

 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
 pubDate: "Jan 01 2024"
 updatedDate: "Jan 02 2024"
-image:
+# image:
-  data: "./hero.png"
+#   data: "./hero.png"
-  alt: "Markdown Style Guide"
+#   alt: "Markdown Style Guide"
-tags: ["markdown", "sample", "astro"]
+tags: ["markdown", "sample"]
 draft: true
 ---